adelpro/MERN-auth-roles-boilerplate/README.md

 ✓ Password Hashing

-to execute the code run this command
+To run the code execute this command

 ```
   cd backend